Discover Highly Slip-Resistant Composite Decking

 Frequently Asked Questions

-To maintain slip resistance on composite decking, clean it regularly with soapy water and a soft-bristle brush to remove dirt, grease, or algae.
+To maintain slip resistance on composite decking, clean it regularly with soapy water and a brush to remove dirt or algae.
 Ensure proper drainage to avoid standing water, and clear any debris from gaps between boards.
-Clean oil or grease spills from dining or cooking areas immediately, and opt for enhanced traction decking, such as Lasta Grip, for the highest slip resistance.
+Clean oil or grease spills from dining or cooking areas as soon as possible, and opt for enhanced traction decking, such as Lasta Grip, for the highest slip resistance.